Lee Soo-man: 1985–2021: Founding SM Entertainment

-2022–present: departure from SM Entertainment
+2022–present: Departure from SM Entertainment

 In October 2022, SM announced that they would terminate their production contract with Lee's Like Planning by the end of the year.
 On 3 February 2023, SM said that they would restructure the company without the help of Lee, adopting a multi-production center system to replace his role as chief producer.
-Kakao Entertainment purchased a 9.05% stake in SM, making them the second-largest shareholder, and signed a business agreement with SM to fund their plans.
+Kakao purchased a 9.05% stake in SM, making them the second-largest shareholder, and signed a business agreement with SM to fund their plans.
 Lee, objecting to this, filed an injunction against the issuance of new shares and convertible bonds, which was upheld by the court.
 He sold his stake in SM to Hybe Corporation, making them the biggest shareholder.
 Hybe announced their intention to acquire the company with Lee's support.
-This sparked a battle for SM's management rights, pitting Lee and Hybe against the SM executives and Kakao.
+This sparked a battle for SM's management rights, putting Lee and Hybe against the SM executives and Kakao.

 Lee Sung-soo, SM's co-CEO and Lee's nephew by marriage, uploaded a video to YouTube in which he levelled a series of accusations at Lee.
 In the video, he claimed that Lee had founded a company called CT Planning Limited in Hong Kong in 2019 to evade taxes, through which he was taking 6% of earnings from artists' overseas activities.
 The company had been established using SM's assets but was owned solely by Lee, and was the foreign equivalent of Like Planning.
 He also said that Lee wanted to force artists to publicly declare his importance to the company and attempted to insert environmental references into songs to promote his business interests.
 The National Tax Service said they would investigate the claims of tax evasion.
 Lacking the funds of their competitor, Hybe eventually withdrew from the takeover battle, enabling Kakao to become the largest shareholder and obtain management rights.
 Lee released a statement saying he was "moving toward the future".

+After stepping down from SM, he has continued his vigorous activities, such as carrying out tree-planting efforts that had drawn great interest in his later years.

 Upon leaving SM, Lee established a company called Blooming Grace, which will focus "on the fusion of culture and technology".
 He acquired part of the Chinese autonomous aerial vehicle company EHang.
 He later also founded a new entertainment company named A2O Entertainment.